-The WSBL fixtures are now complete and Goring Manor have finished as runners up in Division 2 and we have been promoted to Division 1 for the 2020 season.
+The WSBL fixtures are now complete and Goring Manor remain in Division 1 for the 2022 season.

 Goring Manor Hurricanes won the 2018 Brodie Tray.

 Please be aware: members may be asked to produce their season ticket or proof of session payment, when requested, during use of the green at home and at away matches at Tarring Priory, Marine Gardens and Homefield Park.